qcitizen/qc-apply/README.md

 3. Make granular commits as you go so that each one is readible with an accurate commit message.
 4. When you're done, submit your fork as a pull request back to this repo.
 5. To help us stay organized, please email us at careers@quantifiedcitizen.com with the link and a few details about your experience and/or interest in working with us.

+# Matthew Sumpter Notes
+- For the purpose of this application, all code simply lives in the `main.ts`.
+In production, I would typically split utilities into their own files and import them into the main file.
+- I used TypeScript for this exercise.
+I find it helps me write more readable code and catch errors before they happen.
+- I would typically use Jest for testing, but for the purpose of this exercise I just wrote a few simple tests in the main file.
+- The TypeScript code has already been compiled into `main.js`.
+   - To run the code, simply run `node main.js` in the terminal.